 Maryland has a variety of theft crimes, which share the same penalty structure.
 The maximum sentence varies with the value of the property involved, but can also depend on the number of prior convictions for theft crimes.
 The sort of theft crime committed does not change the maximum sentence at all.
 For example, someone who possesses stolen property worth $7,000 could be charged with a felony and would be subject to the same maximum sentence as the person who stole that property.
 Also, part of the penalty for all Maryland theft crimes is that either the stolen property, or the value of the property or services must be returned to the rightful owner.

 When the charge is on a value of less than $100, the maximum penalty is 90 days and $500 dollars.
-When the charge is on a value of less than $1,000, the maximum varies depending on the number of prior theft convictions.
-If you have less than two prior offenses, the maximum penalty is 18 months and $500 dollars.
-If you have two or more, the maximum penalty is 5 years and $5,000.
+When the charge is on a value of between $100 and $1500, the maximum varies depending on the number of prior theft convictions.
+If you have no prior theft offenses, the maximum penalty is 6 months and $500 dollars.
+If you have one or more prior convictions, the maximum penalty is 1 year and $500.
+If you have four or more prior theft convictions, of any value, the maximum penalty is 5 years and $5000.
 If you are convicted of theft for failure to pay for motor fuel after dispensing it, your license may also be suspended, in addition to the regular theft penalties that may be imposed.
-Irrespective of which crime the prosecutor chooses to charge, or how many prior theft offenses you may have, if the value of the item involved is less than $1,000, the crime is a misdemeanor.
+Irrespective of which crime the prosecutor chooses to charge, or how many prior theft offenses you may have, if the value of the item involved is less than $1,500, the crime is a misdemeanor.

 Burglary involves breaking and entering, and comes in different degrees relating to intent and the place entered.
 Breaking and entering someone else’s home with the intent to commit theft is burglary in the first degree, a felony that carries a maximum sentence of 20 years.